 By learning to analyze student performance, course design professionals find ways to modify curriculum and instruction to maximize learning.

-Backward design answers the question of how to design a course.
+Backward design paves the path regarding how to create an online course.
 Start with the outcomes.
 Then, plan and assess based on objectives.
 This practical approach helps with creating courses at a higher level.
 But what strategies are best to use within the course itself?

 Course creation and Bloom's Taxonomy